Welcome

 What matters is why you’re wearing it.

-That said, we also can’t ignore this: how we dress speaks before we do.
+That said, we also can’t ignore this: How we dress speaks before we do.

 People won’t always know your heart, but they will see your appearance.
 And as believers, our lives are called to reflect Jesus, not just in kindness and character, but sometimes in the quiet details, too.